MapleCheng/Short-code-of-JavaScript/snippets/CSVToJSON.md

 CSVToJSON
 ===

-Converts the CSV string to a JSON string.
+Converts the CSV string to a 2D array of objects.